Fgerthoffert/cloud-ui-interview-exercise/README.md

 - Moved the navigation to the top bar to give more real-estate for the facets
 - Linting
 - Some tests

+Not covered:

+- The styling remain fairly rough
+- No i18n
+- Limited tests
+- No styling in neighboring pages

 ### Project structure